csiro-robotics/raycloudtools/docker/README.md

 #### date: June 24, 2023
 ---

-The provided docker file allows easy building from a lightweight linux image ([Alpine v3](https://hub.docker.com/_/alpine/)).
+The provided docker file allows easy building ([Ubuntu22.04](https://hub.docker.com/_/ubuntu/)).

 Be sure to have the latest [Docker](https://docs.docker.com/engine/install/) installed in your system.
 To build the raycloudtools image, run:

 ```
-docker build -f Dockerfile -t raytools .
+docker build -f Dockerfile -t raycloudtools .
 ```

 This image will download and compile raycloudtools and all its dependencies (including treetools, so you can process rayextract outputs).
-You can then run the `raytools` image as a standalone executable.
-The basic command is `docker run -v your/local/datadir:/data raytools` followed by the specific ray tool you want to use, as in:
+You can then run the `raycloudtools` image as a standalone executable.
+The basic command is `docker run -v your/local/datadir:/data raycloudtools` followed by the specific tool you want to use, as in:

 ```
-docker run -v your/local/datadir:/data raytools rayimport --help
+docker run -v your/local/datadir:/data raycloudtools rayimport
 ```

 Here's an example of a pipeline to process a forest plot: